History of AnV Guild Rules

 You can join the guild as social (non-raiding) member if you have a friend playing in the guild.
 If a social member wishes to start raiding with the guild later, they may apply from within the guild and go through a trial as usual.

-Raid times are Wednesday, Thursday and Monday, 22:00 - 00:00 realm time (there is usually a break between 23:00 - 23:05) Be in game and ready for an invite to the raid at least 15 minutes before the raid start time, you should be inside the instance 10 minutes before the raid start time.
+Standard AnV raid times are Wednesday, Thursday and Monday, 22:00 - 00:00 realm time (there is usually a break between 23:00 - 23:05) Be in game and ready for an invite to the raid at least 10 minutes before the raid start time, you should be inside the instance 5 minutes before the raid start time.

-Raid schedules for coming week are made and posted on the guild forums every Monday after raid and they show which players are picked for each of the next week's raids.
+Raid schedules for coming week are made and posted on the guild forums every Tuesday and they show which players are picked for each of the next week's raids.
+Whether you´re scheduled or not, please comment on the thread with your availability (it is enough to just write “OK” if schedule is ok for you)

 If you are planning to be away for certain days/weeks, please write in the AFK section of the forum at least a week ahead so we can schedule around that accordingly.

-If you cannot make a night (or several nights), please post as in advance to let us know.
-Confirming when you are available on the nights for which you are scheduled is nice and lets us know that you have really read the schedule, however if you do not post any comments on the raid schedule thread, it is assumed that you will be present at that raid.
+If you cannot make a night (or several nights), please post us in advance to let us know.
+Confirming when you are available on the nights for which you are scheduled lets us know that you have really read the schedule, however if you do not post any comments on the raid schedule thread, it is assumed that you will be present at that raid.

 Drop out – if you find that you cannot come to a raid where you are scheduled, please post on site forum, in Facebook group or speaking with your role officer about your absence for raid you are scheduled for latest on raid day itself, at least 6 hours before raid start.
 Your rank is safe, no consequences.

 AFK – you will be considered AFK after you post your AFK dates in designated section of forum for that.
 Shorter periods of absence (less than 3 weeks) will not affect your rank.
-In case of longer absences, your rank will be set to Member - upon return you will be promoted to Aspirant and your role officer will consider when to promote you back to raider/core raider.
+In case of longer absences, your rank will be set to Member and your role officer will consider when to promote you back to raider/core raider.

 Pugging is OK for raids and difficulties which we are not planning to do according to the schedule for any given week, so please, check what we´ll be doing before getting yourself saved or save pugging for Tuesday when pugging anything is allowed.
 Being saved on a boss which we are doing in raid reduces the chance for everyone else to get loot at your expense and is likely to result in you being benched for the night.
 Repeated offences are likely to result in demotion or being removed from schedules altogether.